‘Girls’ Actress Lena Dunham Gets Support From Cast Over Body Shaming Battle

 Andrew Rannells also weighed in on the topic in defense of his co-star, Lena Dunham, at the Girls premiere event.

 “I was most frustrated by the physical criticism of some of our cast, specifically Lena [Dunham].
 That was sort of baffling to me,” Andrew Rannells told ET.
-“I found myself getting very defensive on her behalf about it.”

 You can catch Lena Dunham in the final season of Girls, which is currently running on premium cable network HBO.